krsiakdaniel/movies-old/README.md

 - 📆 [Project board](https://github.com/krsiakdaniel/movies/projects/1?fullscreen=true) describes what is planned and in progress.
 - 🔑 [TMDb API](https://github.com/krsiakdaniel/movies/wiki) setup explained in project Wiki.
 - ⚙️ [Technologies](technologies.md) used to build this app.
-- 📦 Deployment uses [Netlify](https://app.netlify.com/sites/movies-krsiak/deploys) to build from `master` branch on each commit.
 - 🔨 Scripts are in [Makefile](Makefile).

 ## ⚛ React